remindmodel/remind/tutorials/5_AnalysingModelOutputs.md

 ?remind2
 ```

 You can click on the index and search for interesting functions.
-All functions used to generate the reporting start with "reporting*.R".
+All functions used to generate the reporting start with "report*.R".